ReplicaFlowOSS/replicaflow/docs/architecture.md

 The architecture exists to support the administrator's workspace.

-## Visualization is the core
+## Understanding is the goal

-Information Flow must become visible and understandable.
+Visualization is the primary interface for creating understanding.

 ## Collect centrally when possible